 ● Analysis of the mechanism of chromosome segregation in embryos, and the causes of segregation errors.

-● Analysis of apoptotic pathways in oocytes and embryos.
+● Analysis of the mechanism of cytokinesis in oocytes and embryos.

-The lab is currently financed by funding from CIHR, NSERC, and Fondation Jean-Louis Lévesque.
+The lab is currently financed by funding from CIHR, NSERC, and Fondation J-L Lévesque.